accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/methodologie.md

 ##### iOS and Android

-- [Color Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/): tool for evaluating contrasts from the computer, available on Mac and Windows.
+- [Colour Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/): tool for evaluating contrasts from the computer, available on Mac and Windows.

 #### Broadcast the screen of the mobile device